Wales name uncapped Broadhead in play-off squad

 Forwards: Bale, James, Harris, Broadhead, Moore, Johnson.

-Wales' June fixtures
+Wales' June fixtures (all BST)